 - You can buy and hold

 Bitcoin and other Cryptocurrencies can be part of your investment strategy.
 You can just buy and hold.
 Since the start of Bitcoin in 2009, the price has increased insanely.
 Even if you are a good trader, it is not easy to make more profits than somebody who was buying bitcoin and HODLing it.
+If you are HODLing it is recommended to use a Hardware wallet.
+Here you can find a detailed review of the two most popular ones Trezor and Ledger.

 - You can exchange it into Traditional Currency (FIAT) at the Bitcoin Cash machine.